Warren Buffett: Philanthropy

 Buffett continues to help fund and support his family's individual foundations which include Susan Buffett's Susan Thompson Buffett Foundation, Susan Alice Buffett's Sherwood Foundation, Howard Graham Buffett's Howard G. Buffett Foundation, and Peter Buffett's NoVo Foundation.
 Warren Buffett was also supportive of his sister Doris Buffett's Letters Foundation and Learning By Giving Foundation.

 In November 2022, Buffett made a donation of $750 million in Berkshire Hathaway shares to four charitable foundations run by his children.
 1.5 million Class B shares of his conglomerate to the Susan Thompson Buffett Foundation, named after his first wife.
 He also transferred 300,000 Class B shares each to three funds managed by his children: the Sherwood Foundation, the Howard G. Buffett Foundation and the NoVo Foundation.
 As of 2023, Buffett has given over $50 billion to charitable causes.

 In June 2025, Buffett donated $6 billion in Berkshire Hathaway shares to five charitable foundations.
 A majority of shares were donated to the Gates Foundation with the rest received by four other charitable foundations run by their children.
 As of June 2025, Buffett had donated over $60 billion to charitable causes.
+However, it was later revealed in March 2026 that Buffett has in fact had a more distant relationship with the Gates Foundation since the divorce of Bill and Melinda Gates in 2021.

+In July 2026, Buffett's philanthropic foundation, The Warren Buffet Foundation, omitted The Gates Foundation from its annual giving list, due to Bill Gates' Epstein ties.
+Buffett, who was a founding trustee of the Gates Foundation, announced that he would cease all kinds of donations to the Gates Foundation, with records also showing that he had major no donations to the foundation in 2026, and sever his partnership with the foundation as well, with money he intended to give the foundation upon his passing instead being redirected to four family foundations run by his family.

+At the time he had severed ties to the Gates Foundation, Buffet was estimated to have donated $48 billion to the foundation since developing a philanthropic partnership with it in 2006.